Fermion: Elementary fermions

 Most Standard Model fermions are believed to be Dirac fermions, although it is unknown at this time whether the neutrinos are Dirac or Majorana fermions (or both).
 Dirac fermions can be treated as a combination of two Weyl fermions.
 In July 2015, Weyl fermions were experimentally realized in Weyl semimetals.

 Composite fermions

 Composite particles (such as hadrons, nuclei, and atoms) can be bosons or fermions depending on their constituents.
 More precisely, because of the relation between spin and statistics, a particle containing an odd number of fermions is itself a fermion.
-It will have half-integer spin.
+It will have a half-integer spin.
 The number of bosons within a composite particle made up of simple particles bound with a potential has no effect on whether it is a boson or a fermion.